astropy/astropy/docs/time/index.rst

 val
 ^^^

+The `val` argument is the only argument that is always required when creating a
+|Time| object.
+This argument specifies the input time or times and
+can be a single string or number, or it can be a Python list or `numpy` array of strings or numbers.

 The `val` argument  specifies the input time or times and can be a single string or number, or it can be a Python list or `numpy` array of strings or numbers.
 To initialize a |Time| object based on a specified time,